michael-hawker/JSRouting/README.md

  - Navigating to a page based on clicking a Toast
  - Pinning your App to Start [Creators Update Only]
  - Pinning a Secondary Tile
- - Knowing which Tile was used to open the App
+ - Show which Tile was used to open the App
  - Update Tile Notifications and Launch Arguments
  - Clearing Tile Notifications